Enomphia/Zone/README.md

 # Zone
-Zone module kinda like ZonePlus but less features, but this one uses the new Roblox workspace apis.

 How it works.

 1. Put the src.lua in a module script and place is somewhere your script can access it.
 (I will do ReplicatedStorage for this example.)